puppetlabs/puppetlabs-bootstrap/README.md

 ## Limitations

 The bootstrap task currently only runs in bash and expects unix paths to exist.
-A windows version will be added later.
+Windows functionality will be added later.

 The bootstrap task currently installs the agent via the Puppet Enterprise package management tools, and FOSS repository support will be added later.
 See the [Puppet Enterprise](https://docs.puppet.com/pe/latest/install_agents.html) documentation for more information.

 ## Getting Help

-To display help for the script task, run `puppet task show script`
+To display help for the bootstrap task, run `puppet task show bootstrap`

-To show help for the bolt CLI, run `bolt task run --help`
+To show help for the task CLI, run `puppet task run --help` or `bolt task run --help`